nilearn/nilearn/doc/index.rst

 .. container:: index-paragraph

-    Nilearn is a Python module for **fast and easy statistical learning on NeuroImaging** data.
+    Nilearn is a Python module for **fast and easy multivariate analysis of NeuroImaging** data.

-    It leverages the `scikit-learn <http://scikit-learn.org>`__ Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.
+    It leverages the powerful `scikit-learn <http://scikit-learn.org>`__
+    toolbox for machine learning: predictive modelling, classification, decoding, or connectivity analysis.

 ..
 Here we are building the carrousel